Outgoing Erasmus+ study

 On your arrival

-- Within 5 days of arrival, have the certificate of arrival filled, stamped and signed sent by the foreign university.
-Send it to email@example.com.
+- within 5 days of arrival, have the certificate of arrival (Annex A in the Important documents section of this page) filled, stamped and signed sent by the foreign university.
+Send it to Settore Mobilità Internazionale.

 To modify the Learning Agreement